gitasaur/sot-full-stack-javascript/instructions/11 - Component Libraries.md

 Now with a refresh we should see better buttons.

 Component libaries are great.
-Have a play with Material-iu's components and style up your website.
+Have a play with Material-UI's components and style up your website.

 ## Next